BradF-99/mangos-docker/README.md

 * By default all modules are enabled with the exception of Hardcore mode.
 All other settings have been left as their defaults.
 * If you have already have a server, you can use your current database with it.
     * The easiest way is to dump the contents of the database and then add the dumped file to the `sql/` folder using something like `mysqldump -u root -p --all-databases --opt --skip-lock-tables -v --result-file=cmangos.sql`
-    * Alternatively, you can change the connection string in the `etc/` folder.
+    * Alternatively, you can change the connection string in the `etc/` folder to connect to your current database.
 * If using self-built images:
     * The build process will take some time as it must install the required packages and then run make.
     * You will need approx 12GB of free system memory to complete the build process.